 \section{LIMITATIONS}

-While the proposed PhysioWave architecture represents a significant advancement in the processing of physiological signals, it is not without its limitations.
-Our current approach focuses on large-scale models specifically trained for electromyography (EMG) and electrocardiography (ECG) signals, both of which have demonstrated state-of-the-art performance across several downstream tasks.
+While the proposed PhysioWave architecture represents a significant advance in the processing of physiological signals, it is not without limitations.
+Our current approach focuses on large-scale models specifically trained for electromyography (EMG) and electrocardiography (ECG) signals, both of which have demonstrated state-of-the-art performance in several downstream tasks.
 However, this approach is currently limited to these two modalities, and other important physiological signals, such as electroencephalography (EEG) and photoplethysmography (PPG), remain underexplored.

-Another key limitation lies in the fact that our work primarily focuses on separate models for different physiological signals.
+Another key limitation lies in the fact that our work focuses primarily on separate models for different physiological signals.
 Although our unified framework integrates pre-trained EMG and ECG models with an existing EEG encoder, the design is not fully generalized across all biosignal modalities.
-This calls for further exploration into the development of a universal, multi-modal model capable of seamlessly processing a wide variety of physiological signals.
+This calls for further exploration into the development of a universal, multimodal model capable of seamlessly processing a wide variety of physiological signals.
 A model of this nature could function as a comprehensive "physiological diagnostic" system, akin to a highly specialized medical expert, diagnosing and interpreting a broad spectrum of physiological signals across different conditions.
-Developing such a universal model would not only enhance the robustness of signal interpretation but also streamline the diagnostic process across different sensor modalities.
+Developing such a universal model would not only enhance the robustness of signal interpretation but would also streamline the diagnostic process across different sensor modalities.

-We believe that addressing these gaps by expanding the range of modalities incorporated into our framework and further investigating the potential for a unified, multi-modal biosignal model will significantly improve the versatility and applicability of our approach in real-world clinical and health monitoring settings.
+We believe that addressing these gaps by expanding the range of modalities incorporated into our framework and further investigating the potential for a unified, multimodal biosignal model will significantly improve the versatility and applicability of our approach in real-world clinical and health monitoring settings.
 Future research could focus on training models for a wider array of biosignals, as well as enhancing the multi-modal integration capabilities to create a truly universal model for physiological signal processing.